urahara897/automation/README.md

 ---

-## Ready to Transform Holidu?
+## Ready to Transform Personal Automation?

-This automation is ready to revolutionize how Holidu operates.
-The live GitHub Actions demo shows exactly what you're capable of building.
+This automation is ready to revolutionize how personal workflows operate.
+The live GitHub Actions demo with Claude API shows exactly what you're capable of building.

 **Contact Information:**